bluemixgaragelondon/lrsc-bluemix-bridge/README.md

 You will need to obtain a key archive from the [LRSC Application Router web interface](https://dev.lrsc.ch/).
 After logging in, click the **Setup** link at the top and then **Download key archive**.

-After expanding the archive, you should have the following files.
-These are the ones you need:
+After expanding the archive, you should have the following files:
 ```
 .
 ├── certs